jupyterkat/goonstation/README.md

 All code, contributions, and assets are licensed under [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/) unless otherwise noted.
 See LICENSE for more details.

-**Important:** This means that this code cannot be ported to codebases such as BeeStation or /tg/station.
+**Important:** This means that this code cannot be ported to codebases such as austation or /tg/station.
 If you wish to port a specific feature, you must get the developer(s) to sublicense it to you under a license like AGPLv3.
 This also applies in the opposite direction for features ported from other codebases.